 If anyone has any queries regarding the work of the Trustees then they can be addressed through this website or direct to any one of the Trustees listed above.

 The Trustees try to target their resources for the annual distribution to the most deserving people in the village irrespective of age or marital status.
 Anyone could apply provided that they have lived in the Blundeston for at least the last three years.
-The Trustees want the vouchers to go to homes where their receipt really will make a difference to Christmas.
+The Trustees want the money to go to homes where their receipt really will make a difference to Christmas.

-As a general guidance, pensioners existing solely on the state pension, single parent families, those on sickness benefit, income support or job seekers allowance should definitely apply.
+As a general guidance, pensioners existing solely on the state pension, single parent families, those on sickness benefit, income support, job seekers allowance or Universal Credit should definitely apply.
 This list is not exhaustive but gives a general idea of those who we expect to be helping.
 This guidance is in keeping with the aims of the Charity, and the terms of the Trust Deed, to look after the poor and needy of the Parish.
 Forms were distributed to all homes in the village and application had to be made, with some supporting evidence, to the Trustees.
 Any supporting information supplied is treated in strictest confidence.